Stockman v. Trump: New Trump memorandum

 On March 23, 2018, President Trump issued a new memorandum which revoked the prior memorandum of August 25, 2017, and allowed the Secretaries of Defense and Homeland Security to "exercise their authority to implement any appropriate policies concerning military service by transgender individuals."
-The USDOJ immediately filed a motion to dissolve the preliminary injunction, arguing the case is moot since President Trump had shifted responsibility for the proposed ban in the March 2018 memorandum: "If Plaintiffs fear future injury from the proposed new policy, which they have not challenged, those harms would stem from the independent action of the Secretaries of Defense and Homeland Security in implementing that policy, not the 2017 or 2018 Memoranda."
+The USDOJ immediately filed a motion to dissolve the preliminary injunction, arguing the case was moot since President Trump had shifted responsibility for the proposed ban in the March 2018 memorandum: "If Plaintiffs fear future injury from the proposed new policy, which they have not challenged, those harms would stem from the independent action of the Secretaries of Defense and Homeland Security in implementing that policy, not the 2017 or 2018 Memoranda."
 In addition, USDOJ argued "The new policy, by contrast, contains several exceptions allowing some transgender individuals, including many Plaintiffs here, to serve, and it is the product of independent military judgment following an extensive study", citing the panel of authors responsible for the Department of Defense report attached to the Mattis memorandum, which had met 13 times in 90 days.
-USDOJ also argued the new policy is constitutional because it should be subject to highly deferential review rather than a stricter rational basis review.
+USDOJ also argued the new policy was constitutional because it should be subject to highly deferential review rather than a stricter rational basis review.
 The new policy would disqualify "individuals with gender dysphoria who require or have undergone gender transition" and require that "service members generally serve in their biological sex" on the basis of unit cohesion, military readiness, cost, and fairness.

-Counsel for the plaintiffs filed a motion to strike the motion to dissolve the preliminary injunction, noting the Defendants had violated Local Rule 7-3, which requires each side to meet and confer with the other side at least seven days before filing any motion.
+Counsel for the plaintiffs filed a motion to strike the motion to dissolve the preliminary injunction, noting the Defendants had violated Local Rule 7–3, which requires each side to meet and confer with the other side at least seven days before filing any motion.
 The two sides agreed to a schedule allowing responses to the motion to dissolve the preliminary injunction starting in late April.
 After briefing and oral argument, the court denied the motion on September 18, 2018, holding that "the new policy is essentially the same as the first policy ...
 Trump specifically announced that he was banning transgender people from the military.
 This second iteration of the policy continues to do exactly that."

+The case was still pending in court as of January 25, 2021, when President Joe Biden issued an executive order revoking Trump's transgender ban.
+The district court terminated the case on August 23, 2021.